Two sphynx kittens

 5. Sphynx

 For many who suffer cat allergies, the Sphynx cat may not top the list of hypoallergenic cats.
 If, however, you know the root cause of your problems is cat dander, rather than the Fel D1 protein, then the hairless Sphynx is great.
-This feline’s lack of fur also means there will be less of the bothersome protein floating around your home attached to cat hair.
+The feline's lack of fur also means it doesn't shed fur covered in the Fel D1 protein in the home.

 The verdict

-While no cat is 100% hypoallergic, it’s good to know there are some possible workarounds for cat lovers with allergies who hanker for a pet.
+While no feline is 100% hypoallergic, there are some possible workarounds for cat lovers with allergies who hanker for a pet.

 You can also take extra precautions with pets at home, for example:

 • Avoid letting pets in your bedroom.
-Many allergy sufferers feel the effects worse at night, so make your boudoir your pet’s no-go zone.
+Many allergy sufferers feel the effects worse at night, so make your bedroom a pet no-go zone.

 • Shared grooming.
-If someone else in your household isn’t allergic to cats, ask them to groom your cat.
+If someone else in your household isn’t allergic to cats, ask them to groom your cat outside.
 This may reduce the amount of time your cat spends on self-grooming and help reduce the allergens floating around your home.

 And if you're wondering, generally speaking, don't bath your cat.
 However, hairless cat breeds can be the exception to the rule.